Have You Lied to Your Partner About Money

 - Your individual philosophies on money and spending

 Understand your values.
 Take LifeValues Quiz to help identify your individual values as they relate to money.
-It will help you explain to your partner why you make certain money decisions and help you set more informed financial goals together.
+It will help you explain to your partner why you make certain financial decisions and help you fix your money problems.

 Keep the lines of communication open.
 Everyone makes mistakes.
 If you or your loved one deviates from the budget, talk through what led to the questionable spending and work through it together.
-Addressing missteps, rather than hiding them, will allow you to avoid falling into past patterns of dishonesty.
+Addressing money problems rather than hiding them will allow you to avoid falling into past patterns of dishonesty.